jonascarpay/apecs/examples/Shmup.md

 defining `Semigroup` instances.
 So, depending on your GHC version, you might not actually need the `Semigroup` import/instances.

-With the imports taken care of, we can start defining components.
+With the imports taken care of, we can start defining Components.
 We do so by first defining a data type, and then give it an instance of `Component`.

-Each `Component` is stored in a separate data structure, called its storage or store.
-The instance declaration specifies which store a component uses.
-In our case, we’ll mostly be using the most basic store, called `Map`.
+Each Component is stored in a separate data structure, called its storage or store.
+The `Component` instance declaration specifies which store a Component uses.
+We’ll mostly be using the most basic store here, called `Map`.

-`Position` and `Velocity` are straightforward `Components`; they define an entity’s position and velocity as two-dimensional vectors of `Float`s.
+`Position` and `Velocity` are straightforward Components; they define an Entity’s position and velocity as two-dimensional vectors of `Float`s.
 The reason we use `Float` over `Double` is that most OpenGL-based libraries, including gloss, use `Float`s.
 You can use `Double`, but if you don’t need the extra accuracy, using `Float` will save you a bunch of conversions.

 ``` haskell
 newtype Position = Position (V2 Float) deriving Show